jonnor/ESC-CNN-microcontroller/report/report.md

 and "An estimated 8 million people experience sleep disturbance due to transportation noise and about 4 million perceive this as severe".

+### Regulation

+In the EU, Environmental noise is regulated by Environmental Noise Directive (2002/49/EC)[@EuNoiseDirective].
+The purpose of the directive is to:

+* Determine peoples exposure to environmental noise
+* Ensuring that information on environmental noise and its effects is available to the public
+* Preventing and reducing environmental noise where necessary
+* Preserving environmental noise quality where it is good

+Member States of the EU are required to every 5 years create noise maps and noise management action plans for urban areas, major roads, railways and airports.

 ## Noise monitoring with Wireless Sensor Networks

-`TODO: add an image of noise in city, maybe with sensors`

-Several cities have started to deploy networks of sound sensors in order to understand and reduce noise issues.
+Several cities have started to deploy networks of sound sensors in order to better understand and reduce noise issues.
-These consist of many sensor nodes positioned in the area of interest, transmitting the data to a central system for storage and reporting.
+These sensor networks consist of many sensor nodes positioned in the area of interest, transmitting the data to a central system for storage and reporting.

+Dublin City Noise project[@DublinCityNoise] has 14 sensors across the city since 2016.
-The SONYC[@SONYC] project in New York City had 56 sound sensors as of 2018.[@SONYC2019] The Barcelona Noise Monitoring System[@BarcelonaNoiseMonitoring] had 86 sound sensors as of 2018.[@BarcelonaNoiseMonitoring2018].
+The Sounds of New York City (SONYC)[@SONYC] project had 56 sound sensors as of 2018.[@SONYC2019] The Barcelona Noise Monitoring System[@BarcelonaNoiseMonitoring] had 86 sound sensors as of 2018.[@BarcelonaNoiseMonitoring2018].
 CENSE[@CENSE] project plans to install around 150 sensors in Lorient, France[@CENSESensor].

+![How sensor networks and data analysis integrates with citizens, experts and city agencies in Sounds of New York City[@SONYC-CPS]](./img/SONYC-CPS.png){ width=50% }

-To keep costs low and support a dense coverage, the sensor nodes are often designed to operate wirelessly.
+To keep costs low and support a dense coverage, the sensor nodes are can be designed to operate wirelessly.
 Communication is done using wireless radio technologies such as WiFi, GSM, NB-IoT or 6LoWPAN.
-Energy to power the sensor is harvested, either using solar power or from streetlight powered at night.
+Energy to power the sensor is harvested, either using solar power or from streetlight power at night.
 A battery backup allows the sensor to continue operating also when energy is momentarily unavailable.

 These sensor networks enable continuous logging of the sound level (Leq dB).